Revised May 2018

 Gender and Sexuality

-- We believe God created both genders, male and female, equal in dignity and value with physically and spiritually complementary roles both in the home and in the church.32
+- We believe God created both sexes, male and female, equal in dignity and value with complementary roles both in the home and in the church.32

 - We believe God gifts some individuals with singleness that they may serve him more freely without the cares that come with marriage and its attendant responsibilities.34